roma-glushko/roma-glushko.github.io/content/thoughts/key-factors-for-making-decisions/index.md

 Usually, we review decisions in the short-term perspectives.
 But what this decision brings us in a few months, a year or five years?
 It's useful to understand possible long-term results.
 It helps to know how it moves us closer to our ideal state of life or business.

-It may be reasonable to make decisions that look tough in short-terms but that moves us toward our goals.
+It may be reasonable to make decisions that look tough in short terms but that moves us toward our goals.
 Similarly, pretty short-term decisions may turn into the complete wast of time if you look at them globally.

 <blockquote>Long-Term Outcomes is another way to look at your decisions.
 Make decisions that moves you closer to your dreams</blockquote>